eva-ics/eva4/README.md

 cargo build --release
 ```

+For OpenSSL v3 FIPS 140, build with "openssl3" feature enabled.
+In case of
-In case of problems with FIPS 140 support in OpenSSL, enable "openssl-no-fips"
+any problems with FIPS 140 support in OpenSSL, enable "openssl-no-fips"
 feature.

 The following libraries must be manually downloaded, installed and/or compiled: